 (Phonetic: bih-SAB-uh-lol)

 Effects: Anti-irritant and calming.
-Harlequin and ACDC use bisabolol to soothe skin and reduce anxiety1218.
+Harlequin and ACDC use bisabolol to soothe skin and reduce anxiety

-Therapeutic Potential: Accelerates wound healing and reduces oxidative stress1.
+Therapeutic Potential: Accelerates wound healing and reduces oxidative stress

 Terpene Comparison Table